 Once the weather cools down, I can’t think of anything more comforting or nourishing that a hearty pot roast using beef, and tons of hearty vegetables and potatoes.
 Not to mention, a slow-cooker tri tip roast is one of the most delicious meals ever.

 For this special Slow-Cooker Pot Roast, I recommend a Beef Round Roast or a Tri Tip Roast.
-You can also use a Chuck Roast, or pretty much any roast you like.
-The beauty of cooking grass-fed meat in the slow-cooker is that you have hours and hours for the meat to become tender.
+You can also use a Chuck Roast, or pretty much any roast you like (this cut of meat is also great for making my Crockpot Beef Pho soup).

 • This is an easy recipe when you don’t have a lot of time to cook.
 Set it and forget it!